Skip to content

 4) Hot-swap sockets

 Non-negotiable in 2026.
-Hot-swap lets you change switches without soldering.
-Even if you think you'll never swap switches, your preferences will evolve.
+Hot-swap lets you change switches without permanently modifying the board.
+Even if you think you will never swap switches, your preferences may evolve.

 5) Software and firmware